What Is the Relationship Between Hanukkah and Christmas?

 The supposed birth date of the sun god, Mithra, was considered by some to be the holiest day of the year.
 As Christianity and Jesus began to infiltrate the culture and the hearts of those who believed, it has been said that Jesus’ birth date was set to the same date as Mithra, creating an easier transition in the culture.

 It is important to note that we do not know Jesus’ exact time or date of birth.
-Yet, we do know He is the true Light of the world, as stated in God’s Word.
+Yet, as stated in God’s Word, we know He is the true Light of the world.

 The Differences in How Hanukkah and Christmas Are Celebrated